Ferguson Township, Centre County, Pennsylvania

 Ferguson Township is a township with home rule status in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 19,009 at the 2020 census.
-Most of the agricultural research for Pennsylvania State University (Penn State), based in adjacent State College, Pennsylvania, is taking place at the Russell E. Larson Research Center located in the western part of Ferguson Township.
-The headquarters of AccuWeather are also located within the township.
+Most of the agricultural research for Penn State, based in adjacent State College, Pennsylvania, is taking place at the Russell E. Larson Research Center located in the western part of Ferguson Township.
+AccuWeather, CATA, and Minitab are all headquartered within the township.

 Ferguson Township is served by the Ferguson Township Police Department and the Alpha Fire Company for police and fire protection.

 History

 In 1801, Ferguson Township formed around a mill at the base of Tussey Mountain.
 The area around the mill would be known as Pine Grove Mills.
 Other small villages that were first established in the early nineteenth century include Gatesburg, a mining town, Pattonville, which would later merge with Pine Grove Mills, Rock Springs, and Baileyville.

 Ferguson was first connected to the Bellefonte Central Railroad in 1886 with a station in Struble.
 In 1896 the Pine Grove Mills Extension connected Struble to Bloomsdorf and Pine Grove Mills.
 The Fairbrook Branch was built in 1930 connecting Struble to Altoona via Fairbrook.
 The main line into Struble would eventually cease operations in 1976.

 The Bucher Ayres Farm was added to the National Register of Historic Places in 1980.

 The township adopted a home rule charter in May 1974, effective January 5, 1976, retaining "Township of Ferguson" as its official name.
 Despite the "Township" designation, Ferguson is no longer governed under the state's Township Code.